awsdocs/aws-lambda-developer-guide/doc_source/with-msk.md

 1. Select the policy from the list, and then choose **Policy actions**, **Attach**\.

-1. Select your execution role from the list, and then choose **Attach policy**\.
+1. On the **Attach policy** page, select your execution role from the list, and then choose **Attach policy**\.

 ### Granting users access with an IAM policy<a name="msk-permissions-add-users"></a>

-By default, IAM users and roles don't have permission to perform Amazon MSK API operations\.
+By default, IAM users and roles do not have permission to perform Amazon MSK API operations\.
 To grant access to users in your organization or account, you might need an identity\-based policy\.
-For more information, see [Amazon Managed Streaming for Apache Kafka Identity\-Based Policy Examples](https://docs.aws.amazon.com/msk/latest/developerguide/security_iam_id-based-policy-examples.html) in the *Amazon Managed Streaming for Apache Kafka Developer Guide*\.
+For more information, see [Amazon MSK Identity\-Based Policy Examples](https://docs.aws.amazon.com/msk/latest/developerguide/security_iam_id-based-policy-examples.html) in the *Amazon Managed Streaming for Apache Kafka Developer Guide*\.

 ### Using SASL/SCRAM authentication<a name="msk-permissions-add-secret"></a>

 Amazon MSK supports Simple Authentication and Security Layer/Salted Challenge Response Authentication Mechanism \(SASL/SCRAM\) authentication\.
 You can control access to your Amazon MSK clusters by setting up user name and password authentication using an AWS Secrets Manager secret\.
-For more information, see [Using Username and Password Authentication with AWS Secrets Manager](https://docs.aws.amazon.com/msk/latest/developerguide/msk-password.html) in the *Amazon Managed Streaming for Apache Kafka Developer Guide*\.
+For more information, see [Username and password authentication with AWS Secrets Manager](https://docs.aws.amazon.com/msk/latest/developerguide/msk-password.html) in the *Amazon Managed Streaming for Apache Kafka Developer Guide*\.

-## Adding an Amazon MSK cluster as an event source<a name="services-msk-topic-add"></a>

-You can use a Lambda function to process records from your Apache Kafka cluster when the cluster is configured as an [event](gettingstarted-concepts.md#gettingstarted-concepts-event) source\.
-To create an [event source mapping](invocation-eventsourcemapping.md), you can add your Kafka cluster as a Lambda function [trigger](gettingstarted-concepts.md#gettingstarted-concepts-trigger) using the Lambda console, [AWS SDK](http://aws.amazon.com/getting-started/tools-sdks/), or [AWS Command Line Interface \(AWS CLI\)](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)\.

-This section describes how to add your Kafka cluster and topic as a function trigger using the Lambda console or AWS CLI\.

-### Prerequisites<a name="services-msk-prereqs"></a>
-+ An Amazon Managed Streaming for Apache Kafka \(Amazon MSK\) cluster and a Kafka topic\.
-For more information, see [Getting Started Using Amazon MSK](https://docs.aws.amazon.com/msk/latest/developerguide/getting-started.html) in the *Amazon Managed Streaming for Apache Kafka Developer Guide*\.
-+ A [Lambda execution role](lambda-intro-execution-role.md) with permission to access the AWS resources that your MSK cluster uses\.
-For more information, see [Managing access and permissions for an Amazon MSK cluster](#msk-permissions)\.
+Note that Amazon MSK does not support SASL/PLAIN authentication\.

-### VPC configuration<a name="services-msk-vpc-config"></a>
+## Network configuration<a name="services-msk-vpc-config"></a>

-To get Apache Kafka records from Amazon MSK brokers, Lambda must have access to the Amazon Virtual Private Cloud \(Amazon VPC\) resources associated with your MSK cluster\.
-To meet Amazon VPC access requirements, do one of the following:
-+ We recommend that you deploy Amazon VPC Endpoints \(PrivateLink\) for Lambda and AWS STS services\.
-For more information, see [Configuring interface VPC endpoints for Lambda](configuration-vpc-endpoints.md)\.

-  If authentication is required, also deploy an Amazon VPC Endpoint for the Secrets Manager\.
+Lambda must have access to the Amazon Virtual Private Cloud \(Amazon VPC\) resources associated with your Amazon MSK cluster\.
+We recommend that you deploy AWS PrivateLink [VPC endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/endpoint-services-overview.html) for Lambda and AWS Security Token Service \(AWS STS\)\.
+If authentication is required, also deploy a VPC endpoint for Secrets Manager\.

-+ Alternatively, you can configure one NAT gateway per public subnet\.
+Alternatively, ensure that the VPC associated with your Amazon MSK cluster includes one NAT gateway per public subnet\.
 For more information, see [Internet and service access for VPC\-connected functions](configuration-vpc.md#vpc-internet)\.

-Your Amazon VPC security groups must be configured with the following rules \(at minimum\):
+You must configure your Amazon VPC security groups with the following rules \(at minimum\):
 + Inbound rules – Allow all traffic on all ports for the security group specified as your event source\.
 + Outbound rules – Allow all traffic on all ports for all destinations\.

 **Note**
-Your Amazon VPC configuration is discoverable through the [Amazon MSK API](https://docs.aws.amazon.com/msk/1.0/apireference/resources.html), and doesn't need to be configured in your `create-event-source-mapping` setup\.
+Your Amazon VPC configuration is discoverable through the [Amazon MSK API](https://docs.aws.amazon.com/msk/1.0/apireference/resources.html), and does not need to be configured during setup using the create\-event\-source\-mapping command\.

+For more information about configuring the network, see [Setting up AWS Lambda with an Apache Kafka cluster within a VPC](http://aws.amazon.com/blogs/compute/setting-up-aws-lambda-with-an-apache-kafka-cluster-within-a-vpc/) on the AWS Compute Blog\.

+## Adding Amazon MSK as an event source<a name="services-msk-topic-add"></a>

+To create an [event source mapping](invocation-eventsourcemapping.md), add Amazon MSK as a Lambda function [trigger](gettingstarted-concepts.md#gettingstarted-concepts-trigger) using the Lambda console, an [AWS SDK](http://aws.amazon.com/getting-started/tools-sdks/), or the [AWS Command Line Interface \(AWS CLI\)](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)\.

+This section describes how to create an event source mapping using the Lambda console and the AWS CLI\.

+### Prerequisites<a name="services-msk-prereqs"></a>
++ An Amazon MSK cluster and a Kafka topic\.
+For more information, see [Getting Started Using Amazon MSK](https://docs.aws.amazon.com/msk/latest/developerguide/getting-started.html) in the *Amazon Managed Streaming for Apache Kafka Developer Guide*\.
++ A [Lambda execution role](lambda-intro-execution-role.md) with permission to access the AWS resources that your Amazon MSK cluster uses\.

-### Adding an Amazon MSK cluster using the Lambda console<a name="services-msk-trigger"></a>
+### Adding an Amazon MSK trigger \(console\)<a name="services-msk-trigger"></a>

 Follow these steps to add your Amazon MSK cluster and a Kafka topic as a trigger for your Lambda function\.

-**To add an MSK trigger to your Lambda function \(console\)**
+**To add an Amazon MSK trigger to your Lambda function \(console\)**

 1. Open the [Functions page](https://console.aws.amazon.com/lambda/home#/functions) of the Lambda console\.